paperswithcode/releasing-research-code/README.md

 | --------------- |---------------- | -------------- |
 | My model        |     85%         |      95%       |

-> 🧩Include a table of results from your paper, and link back to the leaderboard to give readers more context in the future.
+> 📋Include a table of results from your paper, and link back to the leaderboard to give readers more context in the future.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.